libretro/docs/docs/development/cores/developing-cores.md

 After a game has been loaded successfully, retro_run() will be called repeatedly as long as the user desires.
 When called, the implementation will perform its inner functionality for one video frame.
 During this time, the implementation is free to call callbacks for video frames, audio samples, as well as polling input, and querying current input state.
 The requirements for the callbacks are that video callback is called exactly once, i.e. it does not have to come last.
 Also, input polling must be called at least once.

 #### Input
-Abstracting joypad and other input devices is the hardest part of defining a multi-system API as it differs across every system.
-The libretro API therefore provides the RetroPad -- a joypad abstraction available with digital and analog controls -- to allow cores to be written without platform-specific input code.
+Abstracting gamepad and other input devices is the hardest part of defining a multi-system API as it differs across every system.
+The libretro API therefore provides the RetroPad -- a gamepad/joystick abstraction available with digital and analog controls -- to allow cores to be written without platform-specific input code.

 Input device abstractions are also available for keyboards, mice, pointers, and lightguns.